 And if you wonder why no modern track system completely dominates the market, this is why.
 With six incompatible track systems on the market (Gargraves, MTH Realtrax, MTH Scaletrax, Lionel Fastrack, Atlas, Industrial Rail), none of them can attract 18 percent.
 Instead, every track type, including Super O and traditional tubular track, has a cult following.
 And that’s why every time someone posts a message on a forum with the title “What track should I buy?” it turns into a religious war.

 Lionel Super O track’s future

-There are persistent rumors of Super O’s imminent return, and the existence of test shots made in the previous decade proves that Lionel considered it.
+There are persistent rumors of Super O’s imminent return, and the existence of test shots made in the 1999-2000 timeframe proves that Lionel considered it.
 Occasionally someone poses the question on the various online forums.
 Predictably, a small number of people come out in favor of it, while a small number of people oddly come out opposed to it, and the two factions start arguing with one another.